 Structure of the book

-The recipes in this book are usually independent to each other, so you can pick up any one to read if you do not have a specific goal in mind.
+The recipes in this book are usually independent of each other, so you can pick up any one to read if you do not have a specific goal in mind.